-Ruler cuts his investment in the public good.
+The picture is different in the large dictatorship.
+In this case, the Ruler's revenue begins to fall early while the economy still expands.
+As fiscal conditions worsen, the Ruler cuts his investment in the public good.
 His regime could even go bankrupt before the economy enters the steady state.
 Here, we observe a clear pattern of dynastic rise and fall.
 The establishment of the dynasty brings order and stability initially, which allows economic expansion to take place.
 However, in a paradoxical manner, the regime finds itself increasingly incapable of managing the prosperity that it has helped create (Figure 5b).

 Our results affirm the conjecture in Usher (1989) that a society under despotic rule could either evolve into a stationary state or into a dynastic cycle.
 We show in the next section that the Tokugawa patterns match the stationary state scenario.
-The Japanese population grew steadily between 1600 and the early 1700s, and stayed almost constant from then on until 1850.
+The Japanese population grew steadily between 1600 and the early 1700s, and stayed almost constant from then until 1850.
 The shogunate's revenue followed a similar path.
 By contrast, China saw an almost uninterrupted population expansion from the 1680s right up to 1850.
-Yet the fiscal capacity of the Qing state began to contract in the first half of the 1700s, in a manner that is consistent with the predictions of the second scenario.
+Yet the fiscal capacity of the Qing state began to contract in the first half of the 1700s in a manner that fits the second scenario.